Courses in Spanish

 (descriptions of individual sections)

 3 pts.
 Prerequisites: Fulfillment of the language requirement.
 An intensive exposure to advanced points of Spanish grammar and structure through written and oral practice, along with an introduction to the basic principles of academic composition in Spanish.
 Each section is based on the exploration of an ample theme that serves as the organizing principle for the work done in class.
-This course is required for the major and the concentration in Hispanic Studies.
+This course is required for the major and the concentration in Hispanic Studies unless exemption is granted by the Director of the Language Programs or the Director of Undergraduate Studies.

 Introduction to the Study of Hispanic Cultures